dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2021-06-25-Labeling-Good-And-Bad.md

 header:
      teaser: /assets/images/wiapost/5163-Labeling-Good-And-Bad.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Labeling Good and Bad](/assets/images/wiapost/5163-Labeling-Good-And-Bad.jpg)

 ## Labeling Good and Bad

-Namaste,

 A raw mango on the branch of a tree
 is good for some purposes and bad for others.